 We believe that the future design of a product is not a matter of taste, but of strategic direction, based on core meanings, user observations and powerful other design tools.

 Clear vision before any sketch is madeOur strategy phase is built around many design and psychology tools and results in a 60 to 80 page visual Design Strategy Document.
 This document helps to define strategic direction for the design, interaction and functionality of the new product.

 We reflect on your company identity and strategy and give fresh new insights on the product, its context and potential new business opportunities.

-Our experience is that these tools are so powerful and the direction is so clearly defined and built up, that the document can be regarded as a visual contract.
+Our experience is that these tools are so powerful and the vision will be so clearly defined and built up, that the concept design will be a very logical next step.

-Design: not a matter of taste, but of strategyThe design of a product is not a matter of taste, but a strategic direction, that we already nail down with our Design Strategy.
-Based on core meanings, user observations and our styling tool we serve your team a styling direction that communicates both your company values and ambitions as well as the meaning a user will give to the product.
+Design: not a matter of taste, but of strategic visionThe design of a product is not a matter of taste, but of strategic vision, that we already nail down with our Design Strategy.
+Based on core meanings, worldview and context, user observations and powerful other tools we serve your team a design vision that communicates both your company values and ambitions as well as the meaning a user will give to the product.

 Core Meaning, a powerful design strategy toolWe use a powerful tool of 15 culture independent core meanings during the design strategy.
 These meanings are scientifically proved to be universal among people’s values.
 While the relative importance of these meaningful experiences might vary and their interpretation could differ slightly, all cultures seem to recognize their significance.
 This means that there is a certain consistency among human needs that transcends the distinctions of culture and language.

 In team discussions we select one or two core meanings that best fit the product.
 We use these generally accepted meanings to describe the relationship between the user and the product: which meaning will the product fulfill in the user’s life.
 After selecting the core meanings, we translate them into shapes, materials, colors and textures.